wang9hu/cheatsheets-and-misc/myJavascriptNote.md

 ### Boolean

-boolean
-: `true` or `false`, no quotes, any value in JS can be used for boolean
+`true` or `false`, no quotes, any value in JS can be used for boolean

 |                     Falsy                     |                     Truthy                     |
 | :-------------------------------------------: | :--------------------------------------------: |